Edmond21/IBM_Exploratory_Data_Analysis/IBM_Project_Analysis.md

 The results have surprised me since both the former and current employees are almost identical in the number of companies they have worked.
 The number of companies worked plays a nonexistant role in attrition.

-### Over Time
+### Overtime

-Can over time be a factor of attrition at IBM?
+Can overtime be a factor of attrition at IBM?

 ```
 OT_Yes = df_filtered['OverTime'].value_counts()[:20].plot(kind='barh').set_title("Former Employee Over Time")